 One of the most celebrated doctrinal declarations of the Second Vatican Council concerned liberty of conscience.
-In its Declaration on Religious Liberty, Dignitatis humanae, the Council declared that: "In all his activity a man is bound to follow his conscience faithfully, in order that he may come to God, for whom he was created.
+In its Declaration on Religious Freedom, Dignitatis Humanae, the Council declared:

+In all his activity a man is bound to follow his conscience in order that he may come to God, the end and purpose of life.
 It follows that he is not to be forced to act in a manner contrary to his conscience.
-Nor, on the other hand, is he to be restrained from acting in accordance with his conscience, especially in matters religious."
+Nor, on the other hand, is he to be restrained from acting in accordance with his conscience, especially in matters religious.

 This declaration in particular led the notorious anti-Catholic bigot Paul Blanshard to announce: "The final statement on religious liberty was an important achievement.
 It will make the struggle for religious liberty throughout the world easier.
 From now on every libertarian can cite an official Catholic pronouncement endorsing the principle of liberty."

-Perhaps, but Blanshard missed the other declaration of liberty, on which Dignitatis was strikingly unequivocal: "The freedom of the Church is the fundamental principle in what concerns the relations between the Church and governments and the whole civil order."
-Dignitatis continued in this vein: "In human society and in the face of government, the Church claims freedom for herself in her character as a spiritual authority, established by Christ the Lord."
-Unlike every other group or association, the Church is a foundation, an association founded directly by Christ and possessed of the unique rights with which He endowed it.
-Those rights are summed up in the principle of the libertas Ecclesiae, as it is called, the fundamental principle governing the relations between the Church and all other groups and individuals.
-This principle guarantees the freedom of operation, so to speak, of the internal life of the Church, which includes the celebration of the sacraments, the preaching of the Word to the faithful, teaching (schools), works of charity (hospitals and such), and the hierarchy's governance of the Church herself.
+Perhaps, but Blanshard missed the other declaration of which Dignitatis Humanae was unequivocal: "The freedom of the Church is the fundamental principle in what concerns the relations between the Church and governments and the whole civil order."15 Dignitatis Humanae continued in this vein: "In human society and in the face of government the Church claims freedom for herself in her character as a spiritual authority, established by Christ the Lord . . . .
+"16 Unlike every other group or association, the Church is a foundation, an association founded directly by Christ and possessed of the unique rights with which He endowed it.
+Those rights are summed up in the principle of the Libertas ecclesiae, as it is called, the fundamental principle governing the relations between the Church and all other groups and individuals.
+This principle guarantees the freedom of operation, so to speak, of the internal life of the Church, which includes teaching through schools, works of charity though hospitals and such, celebration of the sacraments, preaching of the Word to the faithful, and the hierarchy's governance of the Church herself.